 - Historical sexual abuse against the church claims

 - Child historic sexual abuse claims by a relative

 - What can be claimed for if you have been a victim of historical sexual abuse?

 - The most common historical abuse cases

-- No Win No Fee sexual abuse claims
+- No Win No Fee historical abuse compensation

 - Why choose us as your claims service for your sexual abuse claim?

 - Call for free advice and to start a claim

 Welcome to our historical sexual abuse victim claims guide.

 If you were the victim of sexual abuse as a child, you can get child historical sexual abuse compensation now you are an adult.
 We recognise that talking about abuse is incredibly difficult and that it often takes a long time to process what has happened and accept that you were not to blame.